 Warehouses require specialized security.
 They are large footprint spaces, with lots of safety and security risks.
 A warehouse security system includes not only the cameras, but also access control, inventory management system, alarm system, and other physical security measures.

 Importantly, to be effective, a warehouse security camera system also includes a video analytics platform.
-Without a smart system to filter your warehouse video surveillance footage, it will be difficult to thwart the many threats to warehouse security.
+Without a smart system to filter your warehouse video security footage, it will be difficult to thwart the many threats to warehouse security.

 See what makes Solink the best warehouse security camera system.